kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### Why is this Pixel feature missing? {#missing-pixel-feature}

 Most Pixel-exclusive features are proprietary and thus cannot be added without tedious reverse engineering that takes away from development time.
+From the answer above:

-This includes:
+> This includes:
+>

-- New Google Assistant
+> - New Google Assistant
-- Weather on the lock screen or ambient display
+> - Weather on the lock screen or ambient display
-- Now Playing song on the lock screen or ambient display
+> - Now Playing song on the lock screen or ambient display
-- "Rules" automation in Settings
+> - "Rules" automation in Settings
-- Pixel Launcher
+> - Pixel Launcher

 ### Where are the customization settings? {#customization-settings}